-Setting up Gmail alerts for suspicious gmail activity is one of the most effective ways to stay on top of these signs.
+- Set up Gmail alerts for suspicious activity is one of the most effective ways to stay on top of these signs.

-As an Admin, you’d also want to use a phishing incident response tool to control the spread of the damage if you ever encounter scenario #4.
+- Use a phishing incident response tool to control the spread of the damage if you ever have to deal with scenario #4.

-This is a huge RED FLAG that always requires further investigation.
+This is a huge RED FLAG that requires instant investigation.